AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 > Open a new Android Studio project to show off the Views

-Now that we've covered the basics of what Android is, and the tools we use to develop Android apps, let's create one of our own!
+Now that we've covered the basics of Android's origins, and the tools we use to develop Android apps, let's create one of our own!

-Today we are only going to be covering creating the visual elements of our app, and not dealing with the Java code that controls everything behind the scenes.
+Today we are only going to be covering creating the visual elements of creating an Android app, and not dealing with the Java code that controls everything behind the scenes.

 #### What is a view?